Nuclei-Software/nuclei-linux-sdk/README.md

 SoC FPGA bitstream running in Nuclei HummingBird FPGA Board.

 > The rootfs used in this SDK is initramfs format.

+> **Note**: This is a special version of Nuclei Linux SDK.
+> * The kernel configuration and buildroot configuration are optimized to generate smaller image size.
-> **Note**: This is a special version for put opensbi, uboot, kernel, rootfs and dtb all in
+> * freeloader in version will contain opensbi, uboot, kernel, rootfs and dtb binaries, so you
-> freeloader, so user just need to build freeloader, and then flash it, it will boot the kernel,
+>   when you build freeloader, and downloaded it into onboard flash, then you will be able to
+>   boot linux without SD card
+> * The freeloader linker script is modified, the linker script flash size changed from 4MB to 8MB.
+> * If you want to compile a normal version of freeloader, just follow [Build Freeloader](#build-freeloader), you will need to replace the onboard MCU-Flash(U24) to >= 8MB
-> onboard MCU flash need to be replaced to >= 8MB.
+> * When you are going to replace the onboard MCU Flash, please choose a compatiable one and also need to be [supported by Nuclei OpenOCD](https://github.com/riscv-mcu/riscv-openocd/blob/nuclei-cjtag/src/flash/nor/spi.c).
+> * If you want to compile a 4MB version of freeloader, which you can put it into current board flash,
+>   you can just follow [Build 4MB Freeloader](#build-4mb-freeloader) to achieve it.

 ## Tested Configurations